FAQs for Residential Tenants during the coronavirus health crisis

 No, the National Cabinet has prohibited auctions and open-for- inspections from midnight 30 March 2020 to midnight 13 April 2020.
 Private Inspections are allowed.

-Where can I go for legal advice regarding my situation?
+Where can I go for legal advice regarding my rental situation?

 Tenancy Assistance and Advocacy Program (TAAP) services help Victorians who have a private residential tenancy agreement and are experiencing financial hardship